What are Human Rights?

 - RBA is key in ensuring that no one is left behind, and helps address multiple discriminations faced by people in vulnerable situations.

-The Haklara Destek Programme is a grant scheme prepared with the financing of the Delegation of the European Union to Turkey and in partnership with Hafıza Merkezi (HM) and Heinrich Böll Stiftung (HBS), aiming to increase the capacity of rights-based organizations in Turkey to contribute to the development and institutionalization of human rights and democracy.
-The programme is a sub-grant scheme implemented within the scope of the grant scheme titled “Building Resilience, Strengthening Human Rights: Human Rights Support Mechanisms in Turkey.”
+The Haklara Destek Program is a grant scheme prepared with the financing of the Delegation of the European Union to Turkey and in partnership with Hafıza Merkezi (HM) and Heinrich Böll Stiftung (HBS), aiming to increase the capacity of rights-based organizations in Turkey to contribute to the development and institutionalization of human rights and democracy.

 Our Rights-Based Approach

-In its Rights-Based Approach, the Haklara Destek Programme adopts the general framework of the UN and the EU.
+In its Rights-Based Approach, the Haklara Destek Program adopts the general framework of the UN and the EU.
 The human rights standards and principles in the Universal Declaration of Human Rights and other international human rights texts guide all its activities.
-These principles, which are referred to in the UN Statement of Common Understanding, and which guide the Programme are explained below:
+These principles, which are referred to in the UN Statement of Common Understanding, and which guide the Program are explained below:

 - Universality and inalienability: Human rights are universal and inalienable.
 All people everywhere in the world are entitled to them.
 The human person in whom they inhere cannot voluntarily give them up.
 Nor can others take them away from him or her.
 As stated in Article 1 of the UDHR, “All human beings are born free and equal in dignity and rights.”